 Biden says he was expressing "moral outrage" at Putin, not articulating policy change

 President Biden on Monday sought to clarify a remark he made Saturday in Poland that Russian President Vladimir Putin "cannot remain in power."
-He said Monday that he was expressing his moral outrage at the "actions of this man" over his brutal invasion of Ukraine.
+He said Monday that he was expressing his moral outrage at the "actions of this man" over his brutal invasion of Ukraine, not expressing a change in United States policy.

 "I want to make it clear: I wasn't then, nor am I now, articulating a policy change," he told reporters at the White House during remarks to unveil his budget.
 "I was expressing the moral outrage that I feel, and I express no apologies for it — my personal feelings."